scverse/pertpy/docs/api/api.md

 #### Without labeled groups - Milo

-[Milo](https://www.nature.com/articles/s41587-021-01033-z) enables the exploration of differential abundance of cell types across different biological conditions or spatial locations.
+[Milo](https://www.nature.com/articles/s41587-021-01033-z) enables the exploration of differential abundance of cell types across different biological conditions or spatial locations {cite}`Dann2022`.
 It employs a neighborhood-testing approach to statistically assess variations in cell type compositions, providing insights into the microenvironmental and functional heterogeneity within and across samples.

 See [Differential abundance testing on single-cell data using k-nearest neighbor graphs](https://www.nature.com/articles/s41587-021-01033-z) for details on the statistical framework.